mrsharpoblunto/AGoodListener/README.md

 var elem = document.getElementById('some-element');

 // Returns true if the element has at least one click listener
-// In the case of listeners added using IE8 the style element.attachEvent('onclick')
+// In the case of listeners added using the legacy IE style element.attachEvent('onclick')
 // the 'on' prefix will be removed and it will still be recorded as a 'click' listener var hasClickListener = elem.hasEventListener('click');